 How to Start a Blog as a New Career and Make it Fly!

-Learning how to start a blog is an essential skill if you want to make money online today.
+Learning how to start a blog or build a website is an essential skill if you want to make money online today.
 To give you a sense of scale and what can be achieved with blogging, here’s Alex Nerney’s summary of the top 21 blog earners in the World today.
 Some HUGE numbers here!

 What is a blog and how can you benefit from it?